Skip to content

 3. Crypts

-Cryptocoryne otherwise known as crypts are also a fantastic and easy to grow plant for a beginner dipping their toes in planted fish tanks.
-Cryptocoryne wendtii is more or less the one I am specifically talking about.
+Cryptocoryne otherwise known as crypts are also a fantastic and easy-to-grow plant for a beginner dipping their toes in planted fish tanks.
+Cryptocoryne Wendtii is more or less the one I am specifically talking about.
 This plant grows very well in low to medium lighting and it spreads wonderfully through rhizomes.

 Image by S. Tanaka on wikimedia

-I personally had one that spread rhizome from one side of the aquarium to the other.
+I had one that spread rhizome from one side of the aquarium to the other.
 Its leaf coloration will range from green to red to brown which is dependent on how much light it receives and amount of nutrients in the water.
 It is a plant with a lot of variability and will add quite a bit of personality into your aquarium.

 Final Thoughts

-These 3 species of plants can do very well with as little as good lighting, a substrate intended for plants, and fish waste!
-If they are in your aquarium and they seem to not be doing well test your water with a freshwater test kit to make sure your water parameters fall within your plant’s range.
-The plant’s pH range from 6.0 – 7.5 so be sure it falls within that range.
-Depending on the amount of fish in your aquarium, there may not be enough natural fertilizer (fish poop) to keep your plants happy so consider providing some liquid fertilizer such as: Flourish which is an all around supplement for plants and Flourish Excel which is a CO2 supplement.
+Depending on the amount of fish in your aquarium, there may not be enough natural fertilizer (fish poop) to keep your plants happy so consider providing some liquid fertilizer such as Seachem Flourish which is an all-around supplement for plants, and Seachem Flourish Excel which is a CO2 supplement.
 There are many other fertilizers out there but this is a good start for supplementation.
-Read the instructions carefully because adding too much of Flourish will cause algae blooms and too much Flourish Excel can cause harm to your fish because it is practically CO2 in a bottle!
+Read the instructions carefully because adding too much Flourish will cause algae blooms and too much Flourish Excel can cause harm to your fish because it is practically CO2 in a bottle!

 Image by úlfhams_víkingur on wikimedia